ARK-Portal/data_model/_includes/content/Component.md

 # Component
-A high-level attribute grouping variable.
+A high-level attribute for grouping attributes into templates.

 {: .note }